schustermatthias/nlshape/README.rst

 License
 =======
-nlshape is published under MIT license.
+nlshape is published under GNU General Public License version 3.
 Copyright (c) 2022 Matthias Schuster, Christian Vollmann

 | Parts of the project are taken from **nlfem** and have been customized.
-| nlfem is published under MIT license.
+| nlfem is published under GNU General Public License version 3.
 Copyright (c) 2021 Manuel Klar, Christian Vollmann